 This childhood favorite brings back many memories of my family sitting around the dinner table breaking bread together, enjoying this delicious meal.
 In later years my dad often cooked this dish for us.
 It was my dad that taught me this version of Rouladen.
 My family’s heritage is Hungarian so this recipe has a little Hungarian twist to the more traditional German version.
 I have noted where the recipe differs from the more traditional version so you can adapt the recipe to suit your tastes, but this recipe is very special and I think you are going to love it.

 So today I want to share a very special recipe with you.
-It’s one of my all time favorite recipes!
+It’s one of my all time favorites!
 Its a little more work to make this, but it is definitely worth the effort!
 It’s not difficult to make, it just takes a bit of time.
 I will walk you through it step by step so you can make it in your kitchen too.

 Traditionally Rouladen is made with top round.
 Ask the butcher to slice a beef roast very thin but not so thin that it shreds apart.
 You want thin slices about 1/4 inch thick and about 4 inches by 8 inches in size.
 Using a top sirloin cut of beef makes for a more tender finished result, but since the rolls are braised in a savory gravy for a few hours, either cut will work.
 The long cooking time ensures the meat is tender and delicious when served.